 As Director of Programs, Robyn Schryer Fehrman manages the Social Entrepreneurship Accelerator at Duke (SEAD) and supports overall CASE strategy and operations.
 Through SEAD, CASE partners with global health organizations, Duke researchers, faculty, and students, USAID and others to build the capacity of global health enterprises to increase their effectiveness, sustainability, and scale of impact.
 Prior to joining CASE, Robyn had a 15-year career in nonprofit leadership & philanthropy, most recently serving as Executive Director of Teach For America – Eastern North Carolina.
 Robyn has been active in many boards and task forces focused on education, public health, and environmental advocacy at the local, state, and national levels.
 She currently serves on the Advisory Board of MyHealthEd, a social enterprise focused on delivering comprehensive online health education to students in rural communities.
 In 2009, she was honored as one of Triangle Business Journal’s 40 Leaders Under 40.
 Robyn received a B.A. in English and a Master of Public Administration from the University of North Carolina at Chapel Hill.
 She lives in Durham with her husband and two children.
 Follow Robyn on Twitter @RobynFehrman.

-Carrie Gonnella, Program Director, CASE i3 and SEAD
+Carrie Gonnella, Senior Program Director, CASE i3 and SEAD

-Kimberly Bardy Langsam, Program Director, CASE and SEAD
+Kimberly Bardy Langsam, Senior Program Director, CASE and SEAD

 Ruth Tolman, Assistant Director, Student Services